Egon Schultz: Aftermath

 Investigations were opened in East Germany and West Berlin against the escape helpers, who admitted to West Berlin investigators that one of them did fire a gun, but there was no proof that Egon Schultz was killed from that particular gunshot.
-The East German government claimed that Egon Schlutz was tragically murdered by Western agents.
+The East German government claimed that Egon Schultz was tragically murdered by Western agents.
 The East Berlin prosecutor's office refused to cooperate with requests from the West Berlin investigation, and instead demanded the extradition of the "murder suspect" Christian Zobel.
 East German authorities quickly discovered that Schultz had been accidentally shot by one of his own comrades, and that the fatal shot came from a Kalashnikov, not from an escape helper.
 The findings of this investigation, to include disappearance of the autopsy files from the Charité Hospital, would remain highly classified until October 1990, when the 1964 East Berlin files were given to the German federal judiciary.
 In November 1965, the West Berlin public prosecutor closed the case against the escape helpers, after charging them only a fine for illegal possession of a weapon.

 In December 1964, near the Checkpoint Charlie border crossing, balloons floated over the wall towards the eastern part of the city.
-An open letter to Frieda Schultz, the mother of Egon Schultz, was attached to each of the balloons; it is not known whether or not Frau Schultz, over 230 kilometers away in Rostock, actually received a copy of this letter.
+An open letter to Frieda Schultz, the mother of Egon Schultz, was attached to each of the balloons; it is not known whether or not Frau Schultz, over 230 kilometers (150 miles) away in Rostock, actually received a copy of this letter.
 This letter was written by the escape helpers who built the Tunnel 57, but the GDR press incorrectly insisted that these escape helpers were the actual murderers, unsuccessfully demanding their extradition.
 It would not be until after the reunification of Germany that these false accusations were in fact communist propaganda.

-A memorial plaque was erected on 4 January 1965, on the house at Strelitzer Strasse 55, commemorating Schultz's death and denouncing the West Berlin agents involved in the "assassination".
-The section of Strelitzer Strasse in East Berlin was renamed Egon-Schultz-Strasse on 13 August 1966.
+A memorial plaque was erected on 4 January 1965, on the house at Strelitzer Straße 55, commemorating Schultz's death and denouncing the West Berlin agents involved in the "assassination".
+The section of Strelitzer Straße in East Berlin was renamed Egon-Schultz-Straße on 13 August 1966.
 A popular children's book was written about him, and almost every East German citizen knew his name from school and the media.

 The Egon Schultz saga drew great attention not only in East Germany, but also in West Germany, because the Stern editor-in-chief Henri Nannen had purchased exclusive rights to Tunnel 57 in advance, essentially co-financing the building of tunnel.
 This was partially responsible for increased tensions between the East and West German governments.